ghost1372/ghost1372.github.io/source/DevWinUI/themeService/index.md

 # Auto Change Theme/Backdrop and Auto Load Default Item (Old Methods)

 ## ComboBox
-if you want to handle everything by yourself, first of all remove `wuc:ThemeServiceAttach.ThemeService="{x:Bind local:App.Current.GetThemeService}"` and then add your events:
+if you want to handle everything by yourself, first of all remove `dev:ThemeServiceAttach.ThemeService="{x:Bind local:App.Current.GetThemeService}"` and then add your events:

 for changing and saving application theme / backdrop:
 ```cs